Foucault pendulum

 The Foucault pendulum or Foucault's pendulum is a simple device named after French physicist Léon Foucault, conceived as an experiment to demonstrate the Earth's rotation.
-A long and heavy pendulum suspended from the high roof above a circular area was monitored over an extended time period, showing that the plane of oscillation rotated.
+If a long and heavy pendulum suspended from the high roof above a circular area is monitored over an extended period of time, its plane of oscillation appears to change spontaneously as the Earth makes its 24-hourly rotation.
+This effect is greatest at the poles and diminishes with lower latitude until it no longer exists at Earth's equator.

 The pendulum was introduced in 1851 and was the first experiment to give simple, direct evidence of the Earth's rotation.
-Foucault pendulums today are popular displays in science museums and universities.
+Foucault followed up in 1852 with a gyroscope experiment to further demonstrate the Earth's rotation.
+Foucault pendulums have become popular in science museums and universities.

-Original Foucault pendulum
+History

+Foucault was inspired by observing a thin flexible rod on the axis of a lathe, which vibrated in the same plane despite the rotation of the supporting frame of the lathe.